Kendallville to send out trash, recycling reminders

 The front side of the page being sent out will detail some recycling reminders, with recycling picked up the first and third weeks of the month.

-Residents are reminder to not bag their recyclables in plastic bags since bagged items are harder to sort at the recycling center.
+Residents are reminded to not bag their recyclables in plastic bags since bagged items are harder to sort at the recycling center.
 Items that can be recycled include:

 • Plastics: Milk jugs, Water bottles, Detergent bottles and Plastics labeled #1 — #7 Glass: Bottles and jars only.
 Remove all lids and rings.
 Must be rinsed out.
 No window glass or light bulbs.